 Commonwealth of Virginia Agricultural Best Management Practice Maintenance share or tax credit.
-The present participant (owner or operato implement a Best Management Practice on the below- aintenance responsibility for a Best Management Practice that received cost- ator) of the property has received funding from the Commonwealth of Virginia referenced land unit.
-In return he/she has agreed to maintain the practice until Completion of this agreement acknowledges assumption of this responsibility by the new participant, including the requi if the BMP is not maintained according to state specificat Completion of this agreement acknowledges assumption of this irement to repay cost-share and tax credit received by the present participant tions.
-Farm Number: Tract Number: Field Number(s): VACS Specification Number: Extent Installed: Or, Contract No PRESENT PARTICIPANT-NAME AND ADDRI ESS NEW PARTICIPANT-NAME AND ADDRESS Phone Number: Phone Number: The undersigned hereby certify that the present participant has described above.
-In consideration of this transfer of ownership transferred to the new participant his or her right and interest in the land unit or leasehold, it is hereby agreed: above BMP for its lifespan in accordance with state specification of the present participant under Contract Noto maintain the ons, and to refund all or part of the cost-share assistance or tax credit if the practice is ved or not properly maintained during its lifespan.
-The new participant agrees to of verifying maintenance of the BMP.
-TheDistrict acknowledge provided under this transfer agreement shall be in accordance we Manual. ges the transfer of themaintenance responsibility.
-Any cost-sharing or assistance with applicable program rules and regulations of the Virginia Agricultural BMP (SIGNATURE OF PRESENT PARTICIPANT) (SIGNATURE OF NEW PARTICIPANT) DATE DATE SSN or Federal Tax ID # SSN or Federal Tax ID # APPROVED BY: DATE:
+The pres to implement a Best Manag sent participant (owner or operator) of gement Practice on the below-referen ance responsibility for a Best Management Practice that received of the property has received funding from the Commonwealth of Virgced land unit.
+In return he/she has agreed to maintain the practice completion of this agreement acknowledges assumption of ginia until responsibility by the new p if the BMP is not maintain participant, including the requirement ed according to state specifications. completion of this agreement acknowledges assumption of t to repay cost-share and tax credit received by the present partici pant Farm Number: Tract Number: Field Number(s): VACS Specification Numb oer: Extent Installed: Or, Contract No PRESENT PARTICI IPANT-NAME AND ADDRESS NEW PARTICIPANT-NAME AND ADDRESS Phone Number: fy that the present participant has transfer tion of this transfer of ownership or lease red to the new participant his or her right and interest in the land unit shold, it is hereby agreed: above BMP for its lifespan in found not to meet state specifi accordance with state specifications, and resent participant under Contract Noto maintain to refund all or part of the cost-share assistance or tax credit if the practic ot properly maintained during its lifespan.
+The new participant agrees to zing maintenance of the BMP. the ce is transfer of the maintenance responsibility.
+Any cost-sharing or assistance licable program rules and regulations of the Virginia Agricultural BMP (SIGNATURE OF PRI ESENT PARTICIPANT) (SIGNATURE OF NEW PARTICIPANT) DATE DATE SSN or Federal Tax II D# SSN or Federal Tax ID# APPROVED BY: District Board member) DATE:(Board Approval Date)